Multi-asset return risk measures: Introduction

 RRMs have been introduced in Bellini et al.~\cite{Return} and studied further in Laeven \& Rosazza Gianin~\cite{Laeven1}.
 In the latter paper, the authors focus on return risk measures that are quasi-logconvex, a property that is not taken into account in~\cite{Return}.
 Among other contributions, dual representations and several concrete examples for such RRMs are developed.
 Under the stronger condition of log-convexity, called geometrical convexity (or GG-convexity for short), Aygün et al.~\cite{Aygun} also derive a dual representation.

 RRMs are substantially different from the well-studied class of monetary risk measures, see, e.g., Artzner et al.~\cite{artzner_coherent_1999} and Chapter 4 in the monograph by F\"ollmer \& Schied \cite{follmer_stochastic_2016}.
 As pointed out in~\cite{Return}, a RRM is obtained by applying a monetary risk measure to log-returns.
-Hence, the log-transformation connects RRMs directly to monetary risk measures.
+Hence, the log-transformation establishes a direct connection between RRMs and monetary risk measures.

 There is a notable gap between return risk measures and classical Markowitz theory introduced in~\cite{markowitz_1952}.
 There, the standard deviation is used to measure the risk of relative values.
 As an alternative, it is possible to use a monetary risk measure instead of the standard deviation.
 This has been originally suggested by Jaschke \& K\"uchler~\cite{jaschke_coherent_2001} and analyzed rigorously in the works of Herdegen \& Khan~\cite{herdegen_2022,herdegen_2024}.
 In their theory, monetary risk measures are applied to returns, i.e.,~fractions of payoffs.
 In contrast, RRMs arise by applying monetary risk measures to log-returns.
 This approach is standard in the field of time series analysis, see Candia \& Herrera~\cite{candia_2024}, McNeil \& Frey \cite{mcneil_2000}, and Sun \& Li \cite{sun_2021}.
 The reason is that logarithmic transformations of financial time series data often lead to a more stationary behaviour for which classical time series models, like, e.g.,~ARMA-GARCH, are applicable.
 So, while the classical theory of monetary risk measures is based on absolute monetary amounts, RRMs describe what happens if log-returns are plugged into monetary risk measures.
 To the best of our knowledge, RRMs are the first attempt for an axiomatic analysis of such an application.